AllWize/allwize-boards/README.md

 * Install the current upstream Arduino IDE at the 1.8.7 level or later.
 The current version is on the Arduino website.
 * Start Arduino and open the Preferences window.
 * Enter https://raw.githubusercontent.com/AllWize/allwize-boards/master/package_allwize_boards_index.json into the Additional Board Manager URLs field.
 You can add multiple URLs, separating them with commas.
-* Open Boards Manager from Tools > Board menu and install "Allwize SAMD Boards (32-bits ARM Cortex-M0+)"
+* Open Boards Manager from Tools > Board menu and install "Arduino SAMD Boards (32-bits ARM Cortex-M0+)"
+* In the same dialog, install "Allwize SAMD Boards (32-bits ARM Cortex-M0+)"
 * Don't forget to select your AllWize board from Tools > Board menu after installation.

 ## Using with PlatformIO